mrsemas10/sba320/README.md

+A README.md file in your GitHub repository with:

+Explanations of the technologies used.
+Explanations of the approach taken.
+A link to your live site.
+Usage instructions, if relevant.
+Unsolved problems.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.